drscotthawley/midi-player/README.md

 # Usage

-Intended (and only used with) Jupyter Notebooks & Colab:
+Intended for (and only used with) Jupyter Notebooks & Colab:
 ```python

 from midi_player import MIDIPlayer